Traditional Plant-Based Cooking

 Mix through the onion and dried herbs.

-• Over a medium heat, toast the oatmeal for around 10-15 minutes until it is golden and crisp.
+• Over a medium heat, toast the oatmeal for around 10-15 minutes until it is golden brown and crisp.

 While toasting you need to frequently stir the oatmeal around to avoid browning too much and to evenly toast.